Binary matroids and local complementation: Delta-matroids and isotropic systems

 Jaeger showed that every binary matroid can be represented by some symmetric $GF(2)$-matrix, or equivalently, by the adjacency matrix of some looped simple graph \cite{J1}.
 (This result is also discussed in \cite{BHT}.)
 It follows that every binary matroid can be extended to some isotropic matroid.
 As the theory of isotropic systems is equivalent to the theory of isotropic matroids, this confirms the first part of Bouchet's comment.
 On the other hand, all isotropic matroids are binary so the theory of isotropic systems can also be considered to be a \emph{subset} of the theory of binary matroids, rather than an extension.

 The second sentence of Bouchet's comment seems questionable.
 If $G$ is a looped simple graph then $G$ is completely determined by $D(G)$: a vertex $v$ is looped if and only $\{v\}\in D(G)$, two looped vertices $v$ and $w$ are adjacent if and only if $\{v,w\}\notin D(G)$, and otherwise two vertices $v$ and $w$ are adjacent if and only if $\{v,w\}\in D(G)$.
 Consequently, $D(G)$ also determines the isotropic systems with fundamental graph $G$, up to strong isomorphism.
-All isotropic systems have fundamental graphs, and there are non-graphic delta-matroids, so it would certainly seem that in a sense, delta-matroids \emph{do} generalize isotropic systems.
+All isotropic systems have fundamental graphs, and there are non-graphic delta-matroids, so it would certainly seem that in some sense, delta-matroids \emph{do} generalize isotropic systems.
+The reader interested in a detailed discussion of this point will appreciate\ a recent paper of Brijder and Hoogeboom \cite{BH}.